- 26 July 2018

 The FW Act sets out a range of obligations for employers where an employee’s employment is terminated.
 This includes notice periods, written advice to employees, notifications to other organisations, redundancy provisions, as well as a range of ‘employee protections’ including unfair dismissals, general protections and unlawful termination.

-This half day course will bring you up to date with developments in this area.
-Consultants and solicitors from AFEI and AFEI Legal will explain the role of an employer when an employee’s employment ends – covering a broad spectrum of different termination scenarios.
+This course will bring you up to date with developments in this area.
+AFEI and AFEI Legal will explain the role of an employer when an employee’s employment ends – covering a broad spectrum of different termination scenarios.

 This timely course will explain employer obligations and employee rights, and most importantly, provide practical advice about how an employer can manage termination to minimise its risks of costly employee actions.
 This will draw on actual case studies and AFEI extensive experience.